joe3141592/bmp085/README.txt

-This library is meant to simplify communication with the BOSCH085 Digital pressure sensor:
+This library is meant to simplify communication with the BOSCH085 Digital pressure sensor.
-This library is based on the great tutorial by adafruit: https://www.sparkfun.com/tutorials/253 and the official documentation: https://www.sparkfun.com/datasheets/Components/General/BST-BMP085-DS000-05.pdf
+It is based on the great tutorial by adafruit: https://www.sparkfun.com/tutorials/253 and the official documentation: https://www.sparkfun.com/datasheets/Components/General/BST-BMP085-DS000-05.pdf